 - U.S. Army roles include cryptologic network warfare specialist and military intelligence systems maintainer.

 - In the U.S. Air Force, roles include cyber systems operations and cyber surety.

-- U.S. Navy roles include information warfare, information technology and computer science jobs.
+- U.S. Navy roles include information warfare and information technology jobs.